abenitez69/wxBasic/abLib/abMD2___/README.md

 Remark
 ------

 * `MD`    is a string, list, or table containing text in Markdown markup language.
+* Aways returns a string, each line separated by `\n`.

 **NOTE:** If `MD` is a list or table, one element per MD line; else if `MD` is a string, each line separated by `\n`.